kthcloud/docs/hugo/content/maintenance/installKubernetesCluster.md

 A deploy cluster is a Kubernetes cluster that is used for deploying applications and VMs for the users and is therefore controlled by go-deploy.
 This cluster is set up using Rancher, which means that a sys-cluster is required to manage it.

-### Set up nodes
 1. Log in [Rancher](https://mgmt.cloud.cbh.kth.se)
-2. Navigate to `Global Settings` -> `Settings` and edit both `auth-token-max-ttl-minutes` and `kubeconfig-default-token-ttl-minutes` to `0` to disable token expiration.
+2. Navigate to `Cluster Management` -> `Create` and select `Custom`
+3. Fill in the required details for your cluster, such as automatic snapshots.
+4. Make sure to **untick** both `NGINX Ingress` and `Metrics Server` as they will be installed later.
+5. Click `Create` and wait for the cluster to be created.
+6. Deploy your node by following [Host provisioning guide](/maintenance/hostProvisioning.md).\
+Remember to use the API key you created in step 4 when creating the cloud-init script.

+### Aquire API token
+If this is the first deploy cluster for the Rancher setup, you need to create an API key to use when creating the cluster.
+The API key ise used to automatically add the new cluster node to the cluster.
+If you have already created a cluster, you probably already have an API key in the `admin` repo in the `cloud-init` settings.

-3. Click on the profile icon in the top right corner and select `Account & API Keys`.
+1. Click on the profile icon in the top right corner and select `Account & API Keys`.
-4. Create an API key that does not expire and save the key.\
+2. Create an API key that does not expire and save the key.\
 It will be used when creating cloud-init scripts for nodes connecting to the cluster.
-5. Navigate to `Cluster Management` -> `Create` and select `Custom`
-6. Fill in the required details for your cluster, such as automatic snapshots.
-7. Make sure to **untick** both `NGINX Ingress` and `Metrics Server` as they will be installed by Helm later.
-8. Click `Create` and wait for the cluster to be created.
-9. Deploy your node by following [Host provisioning guide](/maintenance/hostProvisioning.md).\
-Remember to use the API key you created in step 4 when creating the cloud-init script.

 ### Install required services
 If you are deploying the first node in the cluster, you should follow the steps below.
 These steps assumes that every previous step has been completed.